- DUI Defense

 More and more, companies are performing credit and background checks to assist in their decision-making process for things like home or apartment rentals, employment opportunities, financial or other accounts, and college student acceptance.
 Your criminal record could be preventing you from getting a job, renting an apartment, buying a car, dating, or going to college!
 A properly performed expungement—and yes, some people improperly perform them—can allow a person who has paid his or her debt to society to obtain access to life-bettering goods, services, and opportunities.

-Not all crimes are eligible for expungement, and even the ones that are have many requirements that must be met to perform an expungement.
-For example, the statute of limitations for the crime must have expired and all court-ordered activities must be satisfied, such as required counselling completed and fines or restitution paid.
+Not all crimes are eligible for expungement, and even the ones that have many requirements that must be met to perform an expungement.
+For example, the statute of limitations for the crime must have expired and all court-ordered activities must be satisfied, such as required counseling completed and fines or restitution paid.

 Utah continues to make headlines for its high population of prescription drug users, which results in a lot of overdoses, abuse, and metabolite DUIs, as well as increased illegally obtained and distributed prescription drugs.
 Reports claim that Utahns are prescribed more antidepressants, anti-anxiety medications, and pain killers than in most other states.
 Certainly drug dependency is a real problem.
 Schatz, Anderson & Associates can help people with drug problems find the help they need.
 Having dealt with many court-ordered treatment programs, we can recommend a facility or program for you or your loved one.